StrangeBeeCorp/docs/docs/thehive/installation/docker.md

 #### Hardware Requirements

 Hardware requirements will depend on the deployment profile being used.
 For example, for testing deployments, a CPU with 4 vCPUs and 8 GB RAM is recommended, while for high-performance deployments for TheHive on a dedicated server, a CPU with 8 vCPUs and 32 GB RAM is recommended.
 For more detailed requirements, please refer to the GitHub link provided below.

+Basically, two hardware profiles are recommended to run the full stack for TheHive on a single server (virtual of physical):

+1. 4vCPUs, 16 GB of RAM and 100GB of storage is recommended for most use cases,
+2. 8vCPUs, 32GB of RAM and 150GB of storage for intensive use cases.

+!!!
+Warning
+    Please, read carefully the documentation associated with the profile you plan to use before running any command

 ---